 The smooth, fluid motion of the wand and the hard lines of progress offered me the gratification I needed to feel like I could still accomplish something.
 The sore muscles the next day and the beautifully bright pine color of the wood reminded me of my hard work and accomplishment.
 When we desire change, we often seek out grand gestures and lofty goals.
 We adopt the "hard work pays off" mentality.
 I am going to

 meditate every day for a month

 cut out all <sugar, carbs, alcohol, meat> from our diet

 quit my job and live off the land.

 In reality, hard work only pays off if it's consistent.
 If you suddenly decide you want to get in shape - going to the gym for 8 hours straight is certainly considered hard work, but you aren't going to experience the change you desire.
 We need to seek change that is challenging and sustainable.
 Fred DeVito tells us "if it doesn't challenge you, it doesn't change you."
 Same is true that if it's not consistent, it will not change you.

-One change I made last year: incorporated the 6-minute miracle morning by Hal Elrod into my daily life.
+One change I incorporated into my morning routine: the 6-minute miracle morning by Hal Elrod into my daily life.
 I knew I couldn't (or wouldn't) get up hours earlier so it had to be short to be sustainable.
 The original routine is an hour long but Hal knows there are people out there just like me who need something a bit more...efficient to be effective.
 Spend 1 minute doing each of the following: